riccardomariani/odata-v4-ng/README.md

 # odata-v4-ng

-This project is an OData V4 client typescript library built using the Angular V4 framework.
-The goal is to create an easy to understand [fluent API](https://www.google.it/url?sa=t&rct=j&q=&esrc=s&source=web&cd=3&cad=rja&uact=8&ved=0ahUKEwjztKLavNTVAhXDKlAKHbNEA2IQFgg2MAI&url=https%3A%2F%2Fen.wikipedia.org%2Fwiki%2FFluent_interface&usg=AFQjCNHcT-89__Mu2BHtejtaB-dxbg7VNw) for querying, creating, updating and deleting OData resources in Angular.
+This project is an OData V4 typescript client library for Angular2+.
+The goal is to create an easy to understand [fluent API](https://www.google.it/url?sa=t&rct=j&q=&esrc=s&source=web&cd=3&cad=rja&uact=8&ved=0ahUKEwjztKLavNTVAhXDKlAKHbNEA2IQFgg2MAI&url=https%3A%2F%2Fen.wikipedia.org%2Fwiki%2FFluent_interface&usg=AFQjCNHcT-89__Mu2BHtejtaB-dxbg7VNw) for querying, creating, updating and deleting OData resources in Angular2+.

 To install the package use `npm install --save odata-v4-ng`